Data and analytics are a huge part of cycling.

 Training Peaks was originally designed by cyclists for coaches.

-In the late 1990’s, renowned endurance sports coach Joe Friel, his son Dirk and friend Gear Fisher got together to design a software that could replace the books, sheets of paper and faxes used in coaching at the time.
+In the late 1990s, renowned endurance sports coach Joe Friel, his son Dirk and friend Gear Fisher got together to design a software that could replace the books, sheets of paper, and faxes used in coaching at the time.

 That’s how Training Peaks was launched.

-Among all of the cycling analytic softwares out there, Training Peaks is regarded as the gold standard.
+Among all of the cycling analytic software out there, Training Peaks is regarded as the gold standard.
 It is used by many pro teams to track and analyze their riders’ performance and also design structured training plans to improve performance.

 There are a lot of data that can be analyzed once they are downloaded from the bike computer.
 Training Peaks is the pioneer when it comes to analyzing these data.

-They created the metrics such as Training Stress Score (TSS), Intensity Factor (IF) and Normalized Power (NP) which are widely referred to, if you ride with a power meter.
+They created the metrics such as Training Stress Score (TSS), Intensity Factor (IF), and Normalized Power (NP) which are widely referred to if you ride with a power meter.

 Training Peaks Pros